Petroleum (Hawkers) Act 1881: Background

 In a legal case in the 1870s the court determined that petroleum could not be kept for hawking unless the cart was licensed.
 The Law Officers decided that a cart could not be licensed as it was not a place.

 Legislation was seen as necessary to better regulate this trade.
-The Petroleum (Hawkers) Act 1881 was enacted to remedy this deficiency.
+The 1881 act was enacted to remedy this deficiency.
 The quantities of petroleum carried for hawking were also specified as a maximum of 20 gallons (91 litres).

-Petroleum (Hawkers) Act 1881
+Provisions

-The Petroleum (Hawkers) Act 1881 received royal assent on 27 August 1881.
+The act received royal assent on 27 August 1881.
 Its long title is 'An Act to regulate the hawking of petroleum and other substances of a like nature'.
+The act comprises seven sections: